BromTeque/RiotVanguardToggle/README.md

 # RiotVanguardToggle
 Toggles Riot Vanguard Anti-Cheat

-RVT works by renaiming the Riot Vanguard Anti-Cheat file, "vgk.sys".
-This prevents the system from running the file at boot.
+RVT works by renaming the Riot Vanguard Anti-Cheat file, "vgk.sys".
+This prevents the system from running the file on boot.

 # FAQ